The other week I tweeted a Bitcoin chart with a very large supply zone. The zone was about $3500 high!

 Once you add advanced concepts and specific price patterns, your understanding of these markets will really come together!

-Head on over to Udemy.com and learn my strategy in full, including advanced supply & demand concepts, how the smart money manipulates the market and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies. https://www.udemy.com/professional-trading-with-institutional-supply-demand/?couponCode=WEB_MBR_RFR
+Head on over to my Udemy course and learn the full strategy, including advanced supply & demand concepts, market structure, how the smart money manipulates the market and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies.

 If you enjoyed this article, please pass it on with the social media buttons below!